TWUOnline/ldrs591/_pages/unit-6-learning-activities.md

  	<li>Are the data gathered ethically and thoughtfully?</li>
 </ul>
 </li>
  	<li>Note that these questions make up Part 2 of your Blog assignment for this unit.
-See Unit 6 Assessment for more details.</li>
+See <a href="https://create.twu.ca/ldrs591/unit-6-assessment/">Unit 6 Assessment</a> for more details.</li>
 </ul>
 &nbsp;
 <h3>Topic 3: Qualitative Data Analysis and Findings</h3>